Esri/dynamic-situational-awareness-qt/docs/README.md

 - The name of the attribute to monitor
 - The value of the attribute that will trigger an alert

-For testing spatial conditions, DSA uses the [GeometryEngine] class from the ArcGIS Runtime SDK, which allows for fast calculations of spatial relationships, distances, and so forth.
+For testing spatial conditions, DSA uses the [GeometryEngine] class from the ArcGIS Native Maps SDK, which allows for fast calculations of spatial relationships, distances, and so forth.
 To manage the relationship between the conditions which are being evaluated against the real-time feeds, DSA implements a quadtree.

-Due to the real-time, dynamic nature the DSA app, the information used can constantly change.
+Due to the real-time, dynamic nature of the DSA app, the information used can constantly change.
 The location of other units or reports is updated as the mission progresses, while attributes can change to reflect new information as it is received.
 This constantly changing picture poses a challenge when performing traditional GIS analysis since queries must be re-run when the underlying data has been updated.

 In particular, performing spatial analysis (for example, a geofence) against many moving entities can be computationally expensive.
 To help alleviate this cost, the `GeometryQuadtree` can be used to create a spatial look-up structure for working with multiple [Geometry] objects.
 The quadtree is built to cover the full extent (an [Envelope] object) of the geometry and each object is recursively assigned to a leaf or node of the tree up to a maximum depth.
-The maximum depth of the tree can be assigned at creation time - generally 8 offers a good trade-off between granularity and the time taken to build the tree.
+The maximum depth of the tree can be assigned at creation time - generally, 8 offers a good trade-off between granularity and the time taken to build the tree.
 The tree is a sparse structure, that is, any nodes which contain no geometry are removed.
 Once built, this structure offers very fast lookup of the candidate geometries which may intersect with a given query geometry.
 For performance reasons, the tree uses bounding box intersection tests only.
-The results are returned as a list of geometry objects which can be used for exact intersection tests using the [GeometryEngine].
+The results are returned as a list of geometry objects that can be used for exact intersection tests using the [GeometryEngine].
 The quadtree will connect to changes to the underlying geometry objects and can also be updated to include new features.

 ***Developer tip*** Building the quadtree is the most expensive part of the operation so care should be taken to do this only when required.
-For example, the quadtree is a useful tool where there are many features which change infrequently (for example, a static feature layer) but would be less appropriate for a small number of constantly changing features (for example, your current location).
+For example, the quadtree is a useful tool where there are many features that change infrequently (for example, a static feature layer) but would be less appropriate for a small number of constantly changing features (for example, your current location).
 For very large datasets, the cost to build the tree may be very high, so it may be worth moving its construction to a background thread to avoid blocking the GUI thread.

 ## Collaboration